Which Markets Google Is Targeting Next and Why

 The key theme for localization for I/O 2017 is building for emerging app markets around the world.
 These are places that might be fairly underdeveloped in infrastructure and connectivity.
 Think places like India, Brazil, and Indonesia.

-So why’s Google focused on these markets?
+So why’s Google focused on these emerging app markets?
 And why should you be interested as well?

 Because they’re also extremely high-growth markets where new users are coming online eagerly, possibly for the first time, and in masses.